jpmorris33/syntheyes3/README.md

 # TODO for 3.01
 * !Timer bugfix has skewed the GIF animation speed, fix the gifs
-* Document procedural blinking and other new commands
+* Document that mirror now works on scrollers

 # TODO for 3.0x
 * Background comms thread to stop the timeout glitching the display